Chenla: Local indigenous deity cults

 Despite Hinduism and Buddhism apparently playing an important role in royal cults, textual evidence suggests they were only widely practiced by the Chenla elite.
 Farmers outside the urban centres generally had Khmer names rather than Sanskrit names, and paid tribute to regional landowners carrying the Khmer title poñ, who constructed temples dedicated to both Hindu and local deities.
 Wealth and power in these outlying agricultural regions was transmitted through the female line of inheritance, indicating matrilineal succession was probably the original norm in Southeast Asia.
 The local deities worshipped were usually female, and there is also evidence of ancestor worship.
 Although most of these local temples were built out of wood, and were thus lost, written documents make clear they were the norm in the Kingdom of Chenla.
 No doubt some locals converted to the new Indian religions, but the vast majority of the population probably venerated the local goddesses and gods and their ancestors in their own villages, while acknowledging the public Hindu and Buddhist cults, such as with occasional sacrifices and attending public ceremonies in Hindu temples in the cities.

-It's also possible that some local deities were absorbed into the Hindu pantheon.
+It is also possible that some local deities were absorbed into the Hindu pantheon.
+Wat Phu in Champasak province, southern Laos, has been read as such a case.
+The mountain above the sanctuary came to be worshipped as a natural liṅga and was known as a Liṅgaparvata.
+Before Śaivism reached the site an indigenous cult of the mountain's spirit, named Podouli, seems to have been present.
 The Chenla kings maintained a liberal religious policy, allowing their subjects to practice their traditional local religions, until the Khmer Empire was established in the early 9th century.

 Religious structures

 By the close of the century, the Chenla region was dotted with temples and shrines to the Hindu Gods.
 Many commoners were involved in the upkeep of these religious complexes and citizens of Chenla were expected to donate land, goods, and slaves to them.
 The great temple foundations consisted of their own holdings of land and people, functioning as powerful corporations; even minor temples had establishments and collected taxes.
 While kings had established these temples as a means to increase their power, in reality, these structures might have been taking away valuable land and citizens from the empire; the taxes collected by the temples could have meant more wealth for the leader.

-However, these structures may also be factor that stabilized the kingdom and allowed the king to expand and attract more civilians who followed Hindu beliefs as Hinduism served as a reason for people to follow the king's rule.
+However, these structures may also have been a factor that stabilised the kingdom and allowed the king to expand and attract more civilians who followed Hindu beliefs as Hinduism served as a reason for people to follow the king's rule.
 Also, incorporation of these establishments could appeal to foreigners who would bring their trade, business, and goods to the area, making it more economically efficient.